mmcnair91/ACEAE-Labs/LDO_Voron0.2_Software_Firmware_Setup.md

  - To verify each stepper motor is operating correctly, send the following command in the console: ```STEPPER_BUZZ STEPPER=stepper_x```
  - This command causes the given stepper to move one millimeter in a positive direction and then return to its starting position and repeat these actions 10 times.
  - We will verify direction later, but ideally all motors will be running correctly at the end of this test
+ - We are not watching that the toolhead is moving when we issue these commands, but the pulley on the motors
  - See the table below for the expected motion for each command; run the command for each of the motors:

 |Motor    |Expectation                                                      |